cameronprince/mptcc/README.md

 ### MIDI Input

 When MIDI input is selected from the main menu, the controller immediately begins listening for MIDI events on the MIDI port.
-This screen only has one input and that is encoder 2 pushbutton to stop listening for MIDI events and return to the main menu.
+This screen only has one input which is encoder 2 pushbutton to stop listening for MIDI events and return to the main menu.

 ### MIDI File